xiuzhong/groupdate/README.md

 # Groupdate2
-groupdate2 is an enhanced version of the beautiful [Groupdate](https://github.com/ankane/groupdate) gem, it adds following features to Groupdate
+groupdate2 is an enhanced version of the beautiful [Groupdate](https://github.com/ankane/groupdate) gem, it adds more features to Groupdate
+- SQL Server 2016+ support
+- series_label support

-## Installation
+# Installation
 Add this line to your application’s Gemfile:
 ```ruby
 gem 'groupdate2'
 ```

+# Features
+## SQL Server 2016+
+MS SQL Server (2016 and above) support by using (AT TIME ZONE).

 ## series_label, an option to include `group clause` in selected result
 ### User case
 If you use groupdate not with ActiveRecord::Calculations, but manually selecting the calculation like:
 ```sql